ratwolfzero/hopalong_python/README.md

 This program is available in two versions:

-- Basic version: Calculation and display of the hopalong attractor.
+- Basic version: Calculation and display of the Hopalong attractor.
 - Advanced version: Like the basic version plus statistics and visualization of the pixel hit counts distribution.

 Example of outputs,  see section Usage above.